cch5ng/blackjack-demon/README.md

 ### What I learned

 * Originally I tried for the Full Stack version and got client-side Firebase authentication running.
 But I felt behind on schedule so I switched to Front-end only.
-I got exposure to Firebase but can continue learning.
+I got exposure to Firebase auth but can continue learning.

 * I had to spend a bit of time troubleshooting a timing issue in useEffect() during the state where it is the dealer's turn to play.
 I had to create a workaround for tracking the dealer's cards within the game logic because the state was not getting updated as quickly as expected in the logic.
+I redefined a repeating function to return the expected new state values which were required to decide when to break out of a while loop.
 It is something to continue looking at.

 * This is more of a reminder but I think I spent way more time testing than actually coding.
 So just a reminder about the importance of going through a wide set of test cases.
+I think some of the game logic could be refactored in a format like passing in a state value as parameter and returning a value (maybe the new value that should be assigned to state).
+This would make it easier to define automated tests.

 ### Continued development